swang392/Sprout/README.md

 **Required Must-have Stories**

+- Onboarding and Profile
 - [x] User can create a new account, log in, and sign out of account
-- [ ] User can create a new fitness plan
-- [ ] User can connect friends through facebook or google sdk
-- [ ] Social feed of other people's daily accomplishments
 - [ ] User sees profile with their fitness plan and accomplishments
+- [ ] User can edit their profile (either during onboarding or after)

+- Home Screen
+- [x] User can add new tasks
+- [x] User can view tasks on Home screen
-- [ ] user can edit/save/delete plan
+- [ ] User can delete tasks
 - [ ] User can mark tasks on their plan as complete

+- Social Screen
+- [ ] User can connect friends through facebook or google sdk
+- [ ] User can view social feed of other people's daily accomplishments

 **Optional Nice-to-have Stories**

 - [ ] User can see a list of their followers
+- [ ] User can edit tasks
 - [ ] User can see locations of other friends
 - [ ] user can search for other users
 - [ ] User can see a list of their following